gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceDoNotTrackUserGroup.md

 # Set-AipServiceDoNotTrackUserGroup

 ## SYNOPSIS
-Sets a group for the users who must not be tracked by Information Protection service.
+Sets a group for the users who must not be tracked by Azure Information Protection.

 ## SYNTAX